kogakure/website-11ty-stefanimhoff.de/src/posts/2020/new-website-2020-inspiration.md

 {% book "3037781831", "White" %}
 {% book "3037784660", "Ex-Formation" %}
 {% book "3037785799", "100 Whites" %}
-{% book "0918172020", "In Prase of Shadows" %}
+{% book "0918172020", "In Praise of Shadows" %}
 {% book "0909952302", "Reflection on Japanese Taste: The Structure of Iki" %}
 {% book "1880656124", "Wabi-Sabi for Artists, Designers, Poets & Philosophers" %}
 {% endbookshelf %}

 ## Shibui – Subtle Elegance

-After looking into all the different art forms, I decided to follow my feeling and picked the style of _Shibui_. _Shibui_ (渋い, adjective), _shibumi_ (渋み, noun), or _shibusa_ (渋さ, noun) means translated _bitter or astringent taste_, but has also the meaning of _subtle elegance_, _refined and unobtrusive_, _quiet and simple_, and _understated_.
-It’s the exact opposite of _amai_ (甘い, adjective) which means sweet.
+After looking into all the different art forms, I decided to follow my feeling and picked the style of _Shibui_. _Shibui_ (渋い, adjective), _shibumi_ (渋み, noun), or _shibusa_ (渋さ, noun) means translated _bitter or astringent taste_ but has additionally the meaning of _subtle elegance_, _refined and unobtrusive_, _quiet and simple_, and _understated_.
+It’s the opposite of _amai_ (甘い, adjective) which means sweet.

 It has its origins in the Muromachi period (1336-1573).
 In this period fell the [Ōnin War](https://en.wikipedia.org/wiki/%C5%8Cnin_War) (応仁の乱, Ōnin no Ran), a ten-year-long war that destroyed immense amounts of cultural value, beautiful art, statues, and temples.
-The Shōgun [Ashikaga Yoshimasa](https://en.wikipedia.org/wiki/Ashikaga_Yoshimasa) handed over the power to his son and retired in the area of Kyoto and spend his life reflecting on taste and aesthetics.
-The new simple and quiet art forms emerged likely out of philosophical resignation about the cultural loss.
+The Shōgun [Ashikaga Yoshimasa](https://en.wikipedia.org/wiki/Ashikaga_Yoshimasa) handed over the power to his son and retired to the area of Kyoto and spend his life reflecting on taste and aesthetics.
+The new simple and quiet art forms emerged, likely out of philosophical resignation about the cultural loss.

 By the seventeenth century, it had become a distinct sense of beauty.
 It’s closely related to the art form of _wabi-sabi_, but should not be confused with it.

 _Wabi-sabi_ (侘寂) is an aesthetic art form that focuses on the beauty of old and broken things and is closely related to Zen Buddhism.
 Many _wabi-sabi_ objects are _shibui_, but not all _shibui_ objects are _wabi-sabi_.

-It’s a complicated concept—and still, I don’t have the feeling of understanding all the aspects.
+It’s a complicated concept—and I don’t have the feeling of understanding all the aspects.
 What makes it even more difficult is that these art forms are connected over a complicated network with different philosophical or religious ideas, for example, Shintō, Buddhism, or Daoism.

 Shibui consists of seven aesthetic principles, sometimes called **The Shibui Seven**: